 3. Practical Returns: Efficiencies, maximizing resources, achieving results

-4. Power: Influence, power, being recognized as leader, taking ownership of projects
+4. Power: Influence, being recognized as leader, taking ownership of projects

 5. People Orientation: Helping others, serving others, improving others’ lives